yyunikov/linux-mint-setup/README.md

 # Linux Mint Setup
-Setup script which I've used for Linux Mint to install common used apps and tools (cause be used for a lot of other distributions as well)
+Setup script which I've used after clean installation of Linux Mint to install common used apps and tools (can be used for a lot of other distributions as well)

+To run the script, execute the following line in terminal:

+`sh ./linux-mint-setup.sh`

+TODO
+Extend the script

 License
 =================